1990 Bohol Sea earthquake

-Tectonic Setting
+Tectonic setting

 The Philippines is usually prone to earthquakes due to its location within the Pacific Ring of Fire, where most of the world's seismological events occur.
-The Bohol Sea is home to segments of the Philippine Fault System, a system of fault line extending from the Northwestern province of Ilocos Sur, transversing through Quezon province, Masbate Island and the Eastern Visayas region, and ending at the end of Davao Gulf.
-The fault that had ruptured suggested a northeast-southwest trending nodal plane.
+The Bohol Sea is home to segments of the Philippine fault system, a system of fault line extending from the Northwestern province of Ilocos Sur, transversing through Quezon province, Masbate Island and the Eastern Visayas region, and ending at the end of Davao Gulf.
+The fault that had ruptured suggested a northeast–southwest trending nodal plane.
 However, overlaying layers of milocene dated limestone suggested that the fault was inactive for numerous years.

 Earthquake

 The epicentre of the quake was located 17 km southeast of Tagbilaran City and was due to the rupture of an unknown normal fault line offshore Bohol island.
 The ruptures have caused dipping in a southeastern direction.
-It recorded a moment magnitude of 6.7–6.8, measuring an Intensity of VII (Destructive) on the PHIVOLCS Intensity Scale, as well as a maximum intensity of VIII (Damaging tremor) on the Rossi-Forrel scale recorded in Tagbilaran City.
+It recorded a moment magnitude of 6.7–6.8, measuring an intensity of VII (Destructive) on the PHIVOLCS Intensity Scale, as well as a maximum intensity of VIII (Damaging tremor) on the Rossi-Forrel scale recorded in Tagbilaran City.

 Approximately 30 minutes after the mainshock, an aftershock with a close magnitude of 6.6 occurred near the same area, with a different slip pattern, directing in a northwestward direction.
 The said aftershock caused some damage and further worsened the conditions from the already affected buildings.

 Tsunami

-The rupture from the unknown fault that caused tsunami waves reported as high as 2 meters hitting the surrounding islands nearby.
+The rupture from the unknown fault that caused tsunami waves reported as high as 2 meters to strike the surrounding islands nearby.
 There were no damage reported from the waves.

 Casualties and damage

-Damage was mostly sustained by the Eastern and Southeastern Coastline of Bohol most of which were due to poorly built infrastructure that couldn't stand such strong movement.
+Damage was mostly sustained by the Eastern and Southeastern Coastline of Bohol most of which were due to poorly built infrastructure that could not stand such strong movement.
 Estimates say that about 3,000 units of houses and other structures as well as 182 of which were totally demolished such as a bridge connecting the towns of Jagna and Duero and roads to the town of Anda.
 Landslides, Fissures, multiple Mud Volcanoes, and a drastic increase of sea levels were observed in particular places near the epicenter.
 The total cost is estimated at ₱157 million ($7 million).

 There were 6 confirmed deaths from the quake and at least 200 injuries.
 A further 46,000 were displaced and 7,000 homeless.